MarzenkaS/catch-a-dog-project/README.md

 # Catch a Dog - Advanced Zoophysiotherapy & Fitness

-My inspiration for creating this Django project was my sister's profession.
-She is a physiotherapist for dogs and cats.
-I wanted to create a website where pet owners can find the information they need to know about therapy she is providing.
-Another important thing is the ability to read other people's opinions and comments, as well as add your own after logging in.
+My inspiration for creating this Django project came from my sister's profession.
+She is a dog and cat physiotherapist.
+I created a website to help her promote herself and for pet owners who are looking for information regarding therapy she provides.
+Another important thing is the ability to see other people's opinions and comments, as well as adding your own.

 ![responsive mockup](https://res.cloudinary.com/dguqjbr12/image/upload/v1722965266/catch%20a%20dog%202/responsive_kezrms.png)